- UK Immigration

-As per provisions of the visa category, no previous experience in a running business is required.
+As per provisions of Ankara agreement visa category, no previous experience in a running business is required.
 Nonetheless, a successful applicant must demonstrate that they have the skills and ability necessary to set up the business proposed, the funds required to set up and run the business proposed and Have the capacity to make enough profit to support themselves without the need for additional employment that would require a work permit.

 In some occasions, applicants are able to meet the minimum requirements on the business proposal but lacks experience in a running business.
 In such scenarios, applicants are expected to show to the Home Office by way of documentary evidence that they possess skills and ability necessary to set up the proposed business.